Remarks on existence - what it is not

 3. “Aboutness” – being the logical subject of a statement (subjectivity)

 This is probably the most important concept in need of release from any links with existence, and from the associated classical idea of referring.
 Classical logic confounds existence with “subjectivity”, that is, with being the logical subject of a statement.
 In my view the subject of a statement differs logically from the predicate only in insofar as it is what the sentence is about.
 To be more exact, in statements of subject/predicate form, whatever the subject term stands for, existing or not, is what the statement is about.
-(In fact I am strongly of the opinion that whatever the subject means is what the statement is about: subjects and predicates are essentially the same sort of thing, only their roles differ.)
+(In fact I'm strongly of the opinion that whatever the subject means is what the statement is about: subjects and predicates engage the same kinds of entitities, only their roles differ.)

 Aboutness is a simple concept.
 The subject of a statement that is unambiguously in subject/predicate form is the extra-argumental part of the statement.
 Any argument applied to the statement affects only the predicate (as it relates to the subject).
 For example, the negation of “Tom Brown drives a Jaguar” is “It is not true that Tom Brown drives a Jaguar” and this is equivalent to “Tom Brown does not drive a Jaguar”.
 It is not equivalent to “Somebody other than Tom Brown drives a Jaguar” or “Nobody drives a Jaguar”.
 These would be appropriate arguments only if the statement was not about Tom Brown, i.e. “Tom Brown” was not a logical subject.
 This concept of subjectivity applies to both particular and universal propositions.
 If "All kangaroos hop" is in subject/predicate form, the proposition is about kangaroos, not about hopping.
 But since in classical logic only particular propositions are supposed to have existential import, for the time being we shall pay little attention to propositions of the universal kind.